mtelahun/account-engine/doc/STORIES.md

 - have an account number
 - identify whether it is a ledger or an external account
 - have no transactions recorded
+- cannot create a journal entry in an intermediate account
+- cannot add child accounts to a leaf account

 ### Create a journal
 #### Card